-- Mr. Traenkle resigned as the Company's Chief Investment Officer, effective February 29, 2020 and entered into a separation agreement with the Company on (4)February 26, 2020.
-See "-Employment Agreements-Separation Agreement with Kevin P. Traenkle," "-Compensation Tables and Related Narrative" and the related compensation tables for information regarding our separation agreement with, and payments made to, Mr. Traenkle in connection with his separation from the Company. - (5)Represents the dollar amount of grants approved by the Compensation Committee, of which 50% were subject to performance-based vesting conditions and 50% were subject to time-based vesting conditions.
+- (4) Mr. Traenkle resigned as the Company's Chief Investment Officer, effective February 29, 2020 and entered into a separation agreement with the Company on February 26, 2020.
+See "-Employment Agreements-Separation Agreement with Kevin P. Traenkle," "-Compensation Tables and Related Narrative" and the related compensation tables for information regarding our separation agreement with, and payments made to, Mr. Traenkle in connection with his separation from the Company. - (5) Represents the dollar amount of grants approved by the Compensation Committee, of which 50% were subject to performance-based vesting conditions.
 The current value of such awards has declined substantially.
 See "-Pay for Performance Alignment" above.
-For longterm incentive equity awards granted by the Company in 2020, 50%, or 7,462,500 restricted stock units, were subject to performance-based vesting conditions, with the remaining 50%, or 7,462,500 shares of Class A common stock subject to time-based vesting conditions.
-Executive officers did not receive any long-term incentive equity awards from any Company managed investment vehicle and, as a result, 50% of all long-term incentive equity awards received by executive officers for 2020 was subject to performance-based vesting.

-(6) On average, 64.4% and 57.9% of long-term incentive equity awards received by our named executive officers in 2019 and 2018, respectively, were granted by the Company.
-See "-Elements of Compensation-Long-Term Incentive Equity Awards-Equity Awards Granted by Managed Companies" below for additional information regarding the long-term incentive equity awards granted to our named executive officers by managed investment vehicles.

-- Includes \$1 million of Mr. Barrack's 2018 annual cash bonus compensation earned pursuant to the subjective component of the 2018 Annual Incentive Plan, which (7) was paid in the form of long-term equity incentive equity awards for 2019.
-Excludes a one-time award, with a grant date fair value of \$286,842, made in March 2019 in connection with Mr. Barrack's increased responsibilities as Chief Executive Officer effective as of November 2018, which award is subject to time- and performancebased conditions.
-See "-Elements of Compensation-Long-Term Incentive Equity Awards-CEO One-Time Award" below. - Excludes a one-time award granted to Mr. Tangen by the Company in March 2018 for retention purposes, 50% of which was subject to time-based vesting and the (8) remaining 50% subject to performance-based vesting, consistent with the vesting conditions for equity awards granted by the Company to executives in 2018.
+For long-term incentive equity awards granted by the Company in 2020, 50%, or 7,462,500 restricted stock units, were subject to performance-based vesting conditions.
+Executive officers did not receive any long-term incentive equity awards from any Company managed investment vehicle and, as a result, 50% of all long-term incentive equity awards received by executive officers for 2020 was subject to performance-based vesting. - (6) On average, 64.4% and 57.9% of long-term incentive equity awards received by our named executive officers in 2019 and 2018, respectively, were granted by the Company.
+See "-Elements of Compensation-Long-Term Incentive Equity Awards-Equity Awards Granted by Managed Companies" below for additional information regarding the long-term incentive equity awards granted to our named executive officers by managed investment vehicles. - (7) Includes \$1 million of Mr. Barrack's 2018 annual cash bonus compensation earned pursuant to the subjective component of the 2018 Annual Incentive Plan, which was paid in the form of long-term equity incentive equity awards for 2019.
+Excludes a one-time award, with a grant date fair value of \$286,842, made in March 2019 in connection with Mr. Barrack's increased responsibilities as Chief Executive Officer effective as of November 2018, which award is subject to time- and performance-based conditions.
+See "- Elements of Compensation-Long-Term Incentive Equity Awards-CEO One-Time Award" below. - (8) Excludes a one-time award granted to Mr. Tangen by the Company in March 2018 for retention purposes, 50% of which was subject to time-based vesting and the remaining 50% subject to performance-based vesting, consistent with the vesting conditions for equity awards granted by the Company to executives in 2018.